billyfish/eirods-dav/README.md

 #### Frictionless Data tabular support

-Any csv or tsv files in a Frictionless Data package can now be configured to display their tabular-sepcific data fields within a *datapackage.json* file.
+Any csv or tsv files in a Frictionless Data package can now be configured to display their tabular-specific data fields within a *datapackage.json* file.
 This is done by querying the iMeta catalog for the given data object.
 The first required key is *column_headings* which has a comma-separated list of the column headings for the tabular file.
 For each of these headings an additional key-value pair specify the type of data in the given column of the file.
 The keys for these are the column name with a *_type* suffix and the values being ones of the types defined [here](#https://specs.frictionlessdata.io/table-schema/#types-and-formats).